Lisbon by Night: a handy guidebook for exploring the city's nightlife

 Ribeira Market| ©Mario R

-A great way to start the night in Lisbon is to eat something in the Mercado da Ribeira, more specifically in its space Time Out Market.
-The Mercado da Ribeira is the most popular market in the city, especially for its wide range of fresh fish.
-A few years ago, the building was remodeled and, in part, occupied by a large number of food stalls, terraces and places where cultural events are held.
+A great way to start the night in Lisbon is to eat something at the Mercado da Ribeira, more specifically in its space Time Out Market.
+This market is the most popular in the whole city, especially for its great offer of fresh fish.

-The Time Out Market, the name given to this space, is located in one of the trendiest areas of the city, Cais do Sodré, very close to the city center.
+A few years ago, the building was remodeled and, in part, occupied by a large number of food stalls, terraces and places where cultural events take place.
+The Time Out Market, the name given to this space, is located in one of the trendiest areas, Cais do Sodré, very close to the center.
 In its stalls you will be able to find many typical dishes of Portuguese cuisine.

 My recommendation is that you should try some of the cod specialties that are served in their stalls and, if possible, accompany the dish with a good Portuguese wine.
 For dessert you have at your disposal some places where they serve freshly baked Belém cakes.
+Another option to fully immerse yourself in the culinary culture is to book a gastronomic tour of Lisbon.

-Book a gastronomic tour of Lisbon
+Book a gastronomic tour in Lisbon

 8. Live the night party in Lisbon

-Night in Bairro Alto| ©Retinafunk
+Night in Barrio Alto| ©Retinafunk

-Night in Bairro Alto| ©Retinafunk
+Night in Barrio Alto| ©Retinafunk

 Those who want to enjoy party nights during their stay in Lisbon are in luck.
-The nightlife in the Portuguese capital is abundant and it is easy to find places for everyone, no matter what kind of atmosphere you like.
-The areas with the most bars and nightclubs are in Bairro Alto, Chiado and Cais do Sodré.
+The nightlife is abundant and it is easy to find places no matter what kind of atmosphere you like.
+If you want to move comfortably between the different areas, I recommend you to book the Lisbon Card.

-• Bairro Alto: in its streets you will find a large number of places of all kinds.
+• Bairro Alto: in its streets you will find a large number of bars of all kinds.
 If you prefer a quiet place you can opt for the terraces of Largo de Camoes or the area of the viewpoint of Sao Pedro de Alcantara.
 For a more lively and student atmosphere it is better to go to one of the bars with live music or to one of the discos in the neighborhood.

 • Cais de Sodré: the atmosphere in this area tends to be a little quieter than in Barrio Alto.
 However, there is no shortage of clubs and discos where you can listen to everything from rock to African music.

 • Santa Apolónia/Jardim do Tabaco: going down from Alfama you will find an area with several restaurants, as well as some of the most successful nightclubs in the city.
-Specifically, in Santa Apolónia you can try to enter Lux, a nightclub that usually appears in the first places in the lists of this type of locals throughout Europe.
+Specifically, in Santa Apolónia you can try to get into Lux, a nightclub that usually appears in the first places in the lists of this type of locals throughout Europe.

 9. Cultural life in Lisbon